MichalTalaga17/WeatherAPP/README.md

 - **`LocationWeatherView.swift`**: A detailed view showing the full weather forecast for the selected city.
 - **`API.swift`**: A class responsible for fetching weather data from the OpenWeatherMap API.
 - **`CurrentResponse.swift` & `ForecastData.swift`**: Data models for mapping JSON responses from the API to Swift structures.
-- **`WeatherWidget.swift`**: Code responsible for creating the widget, integrating with WidgetKit, and managing widget data.
+- **`Wigets files`**: Code responsible for creating the widget, integrating with WidgetKit, and managing widget data.

 ### Widget

-- **`WeatherWidget.swift`**: File responsible for configuring the widget.
-The widget displays the weather icon, current temperature, and city name.
-It uses data saved in `UserDefaults` by the app through `App Groups`.
+- **`WeatherWidgetMedium`**: Medium-sized widget with detailed weather information.
+Displays the city name, temperature, feels like temperature, humidity, wind speed, cloudiness, visibility, and pressure.

+- **`WeatherWidget`**: Small widget with basic weather information.
+Shows the city name, current temperature, and weather icon.

+- **`WeatherWidgetForecast`**: Medium-sized widget with a forecast for the next few hours.
+Presents the city name along with forecasted temperatures and icons for the upcoming hours.

 ## Requirements